Fairmont Golden Prague Hotel

-The Fairmont Golden Prague Hotel is a 9-story, 372-room hotel on the bank of the Vltava River, near the Old Town, in Prague, Czech Republic.
+The Fairmont Golden Prague is a historic 9-story, 320-room hotel on the bank of the Vltava River, near the Old Town, in Prague, Czech Republic.
 It is managed by Fairmont Hotels.

 History

-The hotel opened in 1974 as the Inter-Continental Praha, and was later slightly renamed as the InterContinental Prague.
-It was designed by noted Czech architect Karel Filsak in the Brutalist style, and was constructed by the Czech national travel firm ČEDOK from 1968 to 1974.
-The hotel was owned by bank funds from 1990 to 1999, during the privatization process.
+The Inter-Continental Praha was designed by noted Czech architect Karel Filsak in the Brutalist style and constructed by the Czech national travel firm ČEDOK from 1968 to 1974.
+It started receiving guests in August 1974 and celebrated its grand opening on December 7, 1974.

+In the post-communist period, the hotel was owned by bank funds from 1990 to 1999, during the privatization process.
 It was renovated in 1992–1995, overseen by architect Roman Koucký.
 Strategic Hotels & Resorts purchased the property in 1999.
 The interior was renovated in 2002, though certain original elements by designer Miloslav Hejný were preserved.
+In 2003, Inter-Continental Hotels was reorganised as InterContinental Hotels Group and the hotel was renamed InterContinental Prague.

 Westmont Hospitality Group purchased the hotel in 2010.
 They sold it in 2013 to the Slovak-based Best Hotel Properties, owned by investment firm J&T. It was sold again, in December 2018, to R2G, the investment group of Czech billionaire Oldřich Šlemr.
 The hotel was renamed the Golden Prague Hotel managed by Fairmont in May 2020, before closing for a major renovation.
-It will reopen in 2024 as the Fairmont Golden Prague.
+It reopened on April 15, 2025 as the Fairmont Golden Prague.

+Decor

+The hotel is largely decorated with artworks designed and created for the property by internationally recognized artists.
+Some date to the 1970s, while others are contemporary.